 3.3 Marinating Techniques

-• Citrus Herb Marinade: Combine olive oil, lemon juice, garlic, and fresh herbs.
+- Citrus Herb Marinade: Mix olive oil, lemon juice, garlic, and fresh herbs.

-• Spicy Honey Marinade: Mix honey, soy sauce, crushed red pepper, and a dash of vinegar for a sweet and spicy kick.
+- Spicy Honey Marinade: Blend honey, soy sauce, red pepper, and a splash of vinegar.

-• Garlic and Rosemary Marinade: Blend minced garlic, finely chopped rosemary, lemon zest, and olive oil for a fragrant option.
+- Garlic and Rosemary Marinade: Stir minced garlic, chopped rosemary, lemon zest, and olive oil.

 4. Turkey Dinner Recipe